Acer Inc.: History

 In the mid-2000s, consumer notebooks were almost the sole growth drivers for the PC industry, and Acer's exceptionally low overheads and dedication to the channel made it one of the main beneficiaries of this trend.
 Acer grew quickly in Europe in part by embracing the use of more traditional distribution channels targeting retail consumers when some rivals were pursuing online sales and business customers.
 In 2007, Acer bought Gateway in the United States and Packard Bell in Europe, and became the third-largest provider of computers and the second largest for notebooks, achieving significant improvement in profitability.
 Acer has strived to become the world's largest PC vendor in the belief that the goal can help it achieve economy of scale and garner higher margin.
 However, such a reliance on the high-volume, low-value PC market made Acer exposed when buying habits changed.

-In September 2018, Acer spun-off its smart gadget unit GadgeTek Inc., which produces Leap Beads, smart prayer beads that track mantras and footsteps.

-In 2019, Acer announced the esports social platform PLANET9.gg, which aims to provide game analytics, community-organized competitions, and social experiences.

-2013 re-organisation

 In November 2013, chairman and CEO J.T.
 Wang and president Jim Wong both resigned due to the company's poor financial performance.
 Wang had been reportedly due to leave Acer at the end of the year and was supposed to have been succeeded by Wong.
-Acer co-founder Stan Shih took over as board chairman and interim president after the departure of Wang and Wong and began to search for new candidates to assume the roles of CEO and president.
-On 23 December, Acer named Jason Chen, then the vice president of worldwide sales and marketing at Taiwan Semiconductor Manufacturing, as its new president and CEO, effective 1 January.
+Acer co-founder Stan Shih took over as board chairman and interim president while the company searched for a new president.
+On 23 December 2013, Acer named Jason Chen, then the vice president of worldwide sales and marketing at Taiwan Semiconductor Manufacturing, as its new president and CEO, effective 1 January 2014.

+In September 2018, Acer spun-off its smart gadget unit GadgeTek Inc., which produces Leap Beads, smart prayer beads that track mantras and footsteps.

+In 2019, Acer announced the esports social platform PLANET9, which aims to provide game analytics, community-organized competitions, and social experiences.

+In October 2020, Acer held the next@acer global online launch event, during which it announced a new real-time translation feature for PLANET9 called SigridWave.
+This feature uses Automatic Speech Recognition (ASR) technology to transcribe spoken gamer input into text, and applies Neural Machine Translation (NMT) technology to translate the text in real time.

+In May 2021, Acer joined the RE100 initiative organized by Climate Group and the Carbon Disclosure Project (CDP), committing to use 100 percent renewable energy across its global operations by 2035.

+Corporate affairs

+Business trends

+The key trends for Acer are (as of the financial year ending December 31):